peterweissbier/linux-tweaks/README.md

 <pre style="margin-bottom: 0; border-bottom:none; padding-bottom:0.8em;">https://aur.archlinux.org/packages/pamac-cli</pre>
 <pre style="margin-bottom: 0; border-bottom:none; padding-bottom:0.8em;">https://aur.archlinux.org/pamac-all.git</pre>

-## remove password prompt from pacman, pamac, aliases or aur helpers (yay, paru)
-1. sudo -i
-2. sudo nano /etc/sudoers
-3. at the bottom of the file add:
-4. "your username" ALL=(ALL) NOPASSWD: ALL

 ## faster compiling
 1. use the command >>nproc<< to check your number of cpu threads
 2. to be on the safe side use like 2-4 threads less for compiling